pgogy/openattribute-wordpress_post/openattribute-for-wordpress/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.98 =
+* New management features for when to display attribution and alternative button

+= 0.97 =
+* Widget fix

 = 0.96 =
 * Neater admin panel, support for multisite authors